facebook/react-native-website/docs/_integration-with-existing-apps-ios.md

 :::note
 Remember to change [this line](https://github.com/react-native-community/template/blob/0.76-stable/template/ios/Podfile#L17) and [this line](https://github.com/react-native-community/template/blob/0.76-stable/template/ios/Podfile#L26) of the Podfile to match the name of your app.

-If your app don't have tests, rememebr to remove [this block](https://github.com/react-native-community/template/blob/0.76-stable/template/ios/Podfile#L26-L29).
+If your app don't have tests, remember to remove [this block](https://github.com/react-native-community/template/blob/0.76-stable/template/ios/Podfile#L26-L29).
 :::

 Now, we need to run a couple of extra commands to install the Ruby gems and the Pods.